-OBJECTIVE STRATEGY Develop requirements for ISPs and applicants to ensure contracts and plans are flexible, fair, and easily understood.
+OBJECTIVE STRATEGY Develop requirements for ISPs, municipalities, and other applicants to ensure contracts and plans are flexible, fair, and easily understood.
 Develop BEAD-specific checklists and guidelines to distribute to all applicants.

 GOAL 4: MAXIMIZE THE USE OF FUNDING TO PROVIDE THE MOST VALUE TO UNSERVED AND UNDERSERVED COMMUNITIES.